Free Air Conditioner From HEAP

 • You have not received HEAP funding to purchase an air conditioner in the past five years.

-You and your household must satisfy all the eligibility requirements of your local Social Services Department and provide the necessary documentation.
-You and your household must reside in an eligible living situation.
+To qualify, one must satisfy all the eligibility requisites of the local Social Services Department and furnish the required documents confirming your eligible household status based on the living situation.

 Getting the air conditioner installed